suztomo/spring-framework-i23234/demo-spring-jcl/README.md

 This is what "using a logging framework requires more than that" means.

+# My Opinion

-However, I don't think declaring slf4j in pom.xml is wrong information.
+However, I don't think declaring slf4j or log4j in pom.xml is wrong information.
 Spring-jcl's logging bridge's role is to forward logs to log4j or slf4j.
-It should not care what logging backends should be present, because it's slf4j's usage.
+Picking up logging backend or setting up logger configuration is under slf4j's usage, rather than spring-jcl's usage.
+Spring-jcl does not need to declare logging backend in its pom.xml.

-So spring-jcl's declaring logging-bridge options in pom.xml (as it does in [spring-jcl 5.1.9.RELEASE](https://search.maven.org/artifact/org.springframework/spring-jcl/5.1.9.RELEASE/jar)) is reasonable.
+Therefore, spring-jcl's logging-bridge options in pom.xml (as it does in [spring-jcl 5.1.9.RELEASE](https://search.maven.org/artifact/org.springframework/spring-jcl/5.1.9.RELEASE/jar)) is not wrong information.